1. Swim 500 yards continuously

 Building a second brain that acts as my executive assistant—reachable from my phone.
 About 20% there.

+June: thank-you cards for everyone who helped me get through Harvard.
 April: birthday cards.
 May: birthday cards and postcards.
 One a month is a practice, not a task.

 People whose version of parenting you admire.
 Record it or take notes—you'll want it later, and so might your kid someday.